 Diversion offers 4 oscillators with a wide range of different waveforms with a near to zero level of aliasing.
 The oscillators generate sounds in real-time by using our algorithms, which don't degrade the sound quality at high frequencies.
 All waveforms have two independent parameters X and Y allowing you to adjust the timbre of the produced sound.
 The oscillators also feature such synthesis techniques as FM, RM, wave shaping and filtering.

 Since version 1.2 Diversion offers comprehensive Wavetable Editor, which allows to load arbitrary single cycle WAV files.
 With new Wavetable Editor it is possible to edit waveforms both in time and frequency space as well as apply different effects.
+Since version 1.3, Diversion provides sample playback with granular synthesis and output audio recording.

 Two bus processors in Diversion allow you to transform the oscillators' output into a wide variety of possible sounds.
 Each bus processor consists of a stereo filter with a lot of different modes, distortion and LO-FI section.
 We have implemented many filter modes and types of saturation stages to bring you a great armoury for creating arbitrary patches, including popular Trance, Psy, Dub Step and Ambient sounds.